- Search The Registry

-Formally called the Improved Benevolent and Protective Order of Elks, it was founded in Cincinnati, OH.
+It was formally called the Improved Benevolent and Protective Order of Elks and was founded in Cincinnati, OH.
 African Americans during the 19th and the first half of the 20th century were denied entry into any of the White fraternal organizations.
-There was a distinct need and desire for these organizations in Black communities for the same reasons that they were wanted everywhere.
+There was a distinct need and desire for these organizations in Black communities because they were wanted everywhere.
 They provided financial, spiritual, and emotional support and served their communities in many other ways.

 For Blacks, these organizations also provided a boost in self-esteem.
-The first of these African American societies were formed before the American Civil War and they provided one of the few routes for Blacks to economic and personal advancement.
+The first African American societies were formed before the American Civil War, providing one of the few routes for Blacks to economic and personal advancement.
 The Black Elks became the largest African American fraternal organization in the world.
 The IBPOEW was modeled after the BPOE.
-Its stated purpose is "that the welfare and happiness of its members be promoted and enhanced, that nobleness of soul and goodness of heart be cultivated, that the principles of charity, justice, brotherly & sisterly love, and fidelity be inculcated, that its members and their families be assisted and protected, and that the spirit of patriotism be enlivened and exalted."
+Its stated purpose is "that the welfare and happiness of its members be promoted and enhanced, that nobleness of soul and goodness of heart be cultivated, that the principles of charity, justice, brotherly & sisterly love, and fidelity be inculcated, that its members and their families be assisted and protected, and that the spirit of patriotism is enlivened and exalted."

 B. F. Howard and Pullman Porter Arthur J. Riggs, who had both been denied membership in the all-White BPOE, created the organization.
 They were determined to form an organization that granted membership to all qualified individuals without regard to race, creed, or ethnicity.
-Riggs was able to obtain a copy of the BPOE ritual and applied for and was granted a copyright of the ritual for the Black Elks.
+Riggs obtained a copy of the BPOE ritual and applied for and was granted copyright for the Black Elks.
 On November 17, 1898, the first meeting of the Black Elks was held.
-When the BPOE could not challenge them on legal grounds, they tried intimidation.
+They tried intimidation when the BPOE could not challenge them on legal grounds.
 White Elks in Birmingham, AL, pulled Riggs from where he worked and threatened to lynch him unless he relinquished the charter on his next trip to Birmingham.

 The resentment among members of the white Elks continued.
-In 1906, sensing an opportunity to improve relations with the BPOE, the IBPOEW Grand Exalted Ruler Armand W. Scott ordered Black Elks to wear an IBPOEW pin and not the BPOE pin.
-This small difference, apparently, was enough and in 1918, the BPOE officially ended its opposition to the IBPOEW.
+In 1906, sensing an opportunity to improve relations with the BPOE, the IBPOEW Grand Exalted Ruler Armand W. Scott ordered Black Elks to wear an IBPOEW pin, not the BPOE pin.
+This small difference was enough, and in 1918, the BPOE officially ended its opposition to the IBPOEW.
 The period of inter-fraternal strife was rendered closed.

-Years ago, the IBPOEW lodge held a central role in a closed tightly knit community.
+Years ago, the IBPOEW lodge held a central role in a closed, tightly-knit community.
 As times changed, the lodge's importance waned.
-Sadly, some Elks and auxiliary members say some young people aren't fit for their groups and other members say drug use is not acceptable.
+Sadly, some Elks and auxiliary members say some young people aren't fit for their groups, and others say drug use is unacceptable.